Source Code

 y = Y

-selects a non-redundant subset of the most relevant predictors.
+selects a non-correlated subset of the most relevant predictors.
 The

 function ranks all predictors by the AUC of univariate binomial random